 - 1 small parsley bouquet, tied

 - 500 gr uncooked vermicelli (+ 2 tablespoons butter and 1 teaspoon salt to season it once cooked)

 - 100 gr dark raisins, soaked in hot water for 20 minutes and drained

 - Cinnamon and icing sugar to taste for garnish

-• In a large casserole, heat the olive oil and the butter, then add the onions over medium heat.
+• In a large casserole, heat the olive oil over medium heat then the butter and add the onions .
 Cover with a lid and leave the onions until they are soft and translucent, about 10 min.
 This will allow to sweat the onions.

-• Bring to a boil and reduce the heat to medium low and cover the casserole with a lid.
-Leave to simmer gently until the chicken is cooked, about 30 to 40 min depending on your chicken.
+• Reduce the heat to medium low and cover the casserole with a lid.
+Leave to simmer gently until the chicken is cooked, about 45 min.

 • Once ready to serve, place the chicken back in the casserole to warm it up over medium heat.
 Place the vermicelli mixture on a plate and top with the chicken, the onion sauce, ground almonds and sprinkle the top with cinnamon and icing sugar.
 Serve warm.